-- Informants' knowledge of the Greenville Police Department operations, facilities, and personnel shall be kept to a minimum. - At least two police officers should be present to meet informants whenever possible. - If only one police officer is available to meet an informant, that police officer shall notify a supervisor prior to the meeting and immediately after the meeting. - All meetings with informants in which information is obtained or investigative progress is made shall be documented and included in the investigation file related to the case. - All information or services provided by informants shall be documented and included in the investigation file related to the case. - Documentation for payments made to informants shall be placed in the informant's files.
+- Informants' knowledge of the Greenville Police Department operations, facilities, and personnel shall be kept to a minimum. - At least two police officers shall be present to meet informants at all times.

-- When the Greenville Police Department personnel are assisting another law enforcement agency, and that agency is using an informant, Greenville Police personnel may use the code name or number assigned to the informant by the agency requesting assistance. - Information provided by informants that might be of interest to any other law enforcement agency should be documented and forwarded to the appropriate agency. - Greenville Police Officers shall see to it that all informants understand their role in assisting the Greenville Police Department.
+- All significant information provided by an informant to a police officer shall be documented on the Pertinent Data/Contact form regardless of whether the informant has been compensated. - All information or services provided by informants shall be documented and included in the investigation file related to the case. - All payments made to a CI shall be documented on the Special Funds Expenditure form and placed in the informant's master file. - When the Greenville Police Department personnel are assisting another law enforcement agency, and that agency is using an informant, Greenville Police personnel may use the code name or number assigned to the informant by the agency requesting assistance. - Information provided by informants that might be of interest to any other law enforcement agency should be documented and forwarded to the appropriate agency. - Greenville Police Officers shall see to it that all informants understand their role in assisting the Greenville Police Department. - Control Officers shall reasonably vet all information received from an informant prior to disclosing any information regarding the investigation.